December 7, 2016

 The GM Salmon is from Canada

-Prince Edward Island, Canada is now home to the world's first GM fish-egg production factory.
+Prince Edward Island, Canada is now home to the world's first GM fish and/or fish-egg production factory.
 In November 2013, Environment Canada announced its decision to allow production of the GM fish eggs and fish, anywhere in Canada.
-The company has a research facility at Bay Fortune in Prince Edward Island which it will turn into a fish-egg factory if the U.S. and Panama also approve the fish.
+The company has a research facility at Bay Fortune in Prince Edward Island which it is turning into a fish-egg factory and it is now proposing to expand to a second PEI facility.

 No One Wants GM Fish